solana-foundation/developer-content/docs/core/pda.md

   addresses) used to derive a PDA.
 These inputs are converted to a buffer of bytes.
-- **Bump seed**: An additional input (with a value between 255-0) that is used to guarantee that a valid PDA (falls off the curve) is generated.
+- **Bump seed**: An additional input (with a value between 255-0) that is used to guarantee that a valid PDA (off curve) is generated.
 This bump seed is appended to the optional seeds when generating a PDA to "bump" the point off the Ed25519 curve.
 The bump seed is also referred to as a "nonce".
 - **Program ID**: The address of the program the PDA is derived from.
 This is also the program that can "sign" on behalf of the PDA